ritaCanavarro/hiring-assignments/sre/DocumentKeeper/README.md

 These steps will make the app be deployed to the minikube cluster.
 After that you can watch the logs by running `kubectl logs <container_name>` or the events by doing `kubectl events <container_name>`.

-If you want to make requests to the Document Keeper container you will need to run the following command to port-foward requests to it:
+If you want to make requests to the Document Keeper container you will need to run the following command to port-forward requests to it:

 kubectl get services
-kubectl port-foward service/documentkeeper 4096:4096
+kubectl port-forward service/documentkeeper 4096:4096

 ## Considerations - TBD
 I have chosen to do the step 1 and 3 of the hiring assignment.
 For step 1, I have experience with micro services and APIs and even though I am still recent to GO (I only know and worked on-and-off with it for a year and I have never done an API with it) I wanted to develop the service in this language so I could learn more about it, while trying my best to ensure Clean code practices - e.g I learned about Gorilla mux for HTTP routing and HttpTest for mocking HTTP requests.